-Architectural photographers compete in four categories—Exterior, Interior, Sense of Place, and Buildings in Use—for a chance at cash prizes and having their work exhibited at the World Architecture Festival in Berlin, Germany.
+Architectural photographers compete in six categories—Exterior, Interior, Sense of Place, Portfolio, Mobile Architecture Photography, and Buildings in Use—for a chance at cash prizes and having their work exhibited at the World Architecture Festival.

-When to enter: annually from April to July
+When to enter: Annually from March to July

 Audubon Photography Awards

 Combine your love of birds and photography by competing in the Audubon Photography Awards.
 Participants must be legal residents of the U.S. or Canada and at least 13 years of age.
 Winning photos will be published in the Audubon and Nature’s Best Photography magazines, as well as go on exhibit at the Smithsonian National Museum of Natural History.

 When to enter: Annually from January 11, 2023, to March 1, 2023